lukeocodes/auth0-retail-ebook/predictive-analytics/easy-ways-to-use-predictive-analytics.md

-# Easy ways to use predictive analytics
+# Easy Ways to Use Predictive Analytics

 The potential of predictive analytics is huge, but it's a complex field that can be intimidating to unravel.
 Here are some of the easier ways to use predictive analytics — but keep in mind that even the simplest application will still require that rigorous back-end work to be successful.